-David Walliams books are loved by millions for the hilarity, chaos and endearing storylines – but if your child has read Billionaire Boy, Ratburger, Gangsta Granny, The Ice Monster and all the other David Walliams creations, you’ll be looking for more.
+We are HUGE fans of David Walliams and his books are loved by millions for the hilarity, chaos and endearing storylines – but if your child has read Billionaire Boy, Ratburger, Gangsta Granny, The Ice Monster and all the other fantastic David Walliams creations, you’ll be looking for more.

 The books below offer many similarities to David Walliams – some are laugh out loud funny, some deal with a ‘big’ topic not normally found in children’s books, while even more take a reader on a wild adventure.
-What are you waiting for?
-Let’s get reading…
+So while you’re waiting for the next fantastic David Walliams book, let’s get reading…

 You May Also Enjoy 23 Fantastic Books Like Harry Potter Your Child Might Enjoy

 Demolition Dad by Phil Earle

 Demolition Dad is a hilarious and warm-hearted story about Jake Biggs and his dad, George.
 George spends all week knocking down buildings… and all weekend knocking down wrestlers!
 He’s the Demolition Man, Spandex-wearing wrestling champion, and Jake couldn’t be prouder!